 A Redditor, Anon33249038, the user who grabbed the attention of the previously mentioned Army spokesman, did the math to include the Army’s 1945 O-3 pay grade (including biannual raises) all the way up to the start of 2011’s The Avengers.
 His total amount owed would be a staggering $3,154,619.52, adjusted for inflation.

 The spokesman pointed out many missing variables in the equation, including the fact that Rogers’ $313.50 was paid quarterly instead of monthly, misinterpreted pay scales and any unaccounted for promotions while Capt.
 Rogers was listed as missing until he was dropped from roll.
 Which is confusing because he was presumed dead until Nick Fury found him just before The Avengers.

 The more accurate amount, given all the variables, comes from the folks at Nerdist.
 Since he was never officially promoted to Major, the time-in-service pay increases stop at 18 years, and calculating pay monthly for 66 years at the same rate, adjusting for inflation, gives you a grand total of $4,692,152.56 owed to Captain America.
 They reached this by adjusting his $375,474.00 for inflation until 2011.

 However, DFAS has never had to deal with a 66-year gap for a frozen-in-time, super-serum-infused hero having to adjust each paycheck for inflation.
 But, when the military gives back-pay, they don’t usually factor inflation or yearly increases.

 The solution is much simpler than everyone made it out to be.
-If he were to be paid at the current rate, $6,039.00 per month, his total amount is a similar $4,782,888.00 in just base pay alone.
+If he were to be paid at more current rates, his total amount is a similar $4,782,888.00 in just base pay alone.
 Granted, Captain America would probably turn that check down, just like in the comics… if the VA didn’t try to renegotiate it down to an “almost a million” first.